 There are many young people who aspire to be an attorney and also are considering their options for practice areas.
-This article is written to give aspiring attorneys a practical perspective about the practice of personal injury law.
+This article is written to give aspiring attorneys a practical perspective on the practice of personal injury law.

-Obviously, in order to become a personal injury lawyer, you need to graduate from law school and obtain a law degree.
-Also, you will need to take the bar exam for your individual state.
+Obviously, to become a personal injury lawyer, you need to graduate from law school and obtain a law degree.
+Also, you will need to take the bar exam for your state.

 Getting a Bachelor’s Degree

 Law schools generally accept any undergraduate degree from an accredited university and do not necessarily give preference to any one specific undergraduate study area or degree.
-Some of the more common undergraduate degrees for law school are in areas such as political science, english, communications and some colleges offer degrees in pre-law.
-If a pre-law degree is offered by your university that would be a preferable undergraduate degree to obtain.
+Some of the more common undergraduate degrees for law school are in areas such as political science, English, and communications, and some colleges offer degrees in pre-law.
+If a pre-law degree is offered by your university, that would be a preferable undergraduate degree to obtain.

-Subjects such as writing, english and speech are all very helpful to give you a basic foundation for your legal studies ahead and also will help you on the law school entrance testing – the LSAT.
+Subjects such as writing, English, and speech are all very helpful to give you a basic foundation for your legal studies and also help you on the law school entrance testing – the LSAT.

 Getting a Law Degree

-Students should endeavor to enroll in law schools that are accredited by the American Bar Association.
+Students should endeavor to enroll in law schools accredited by the American Bar Association.

-While in law school, participation in trial course work is advisable.
+While in law school, participation in trial coursework is advisable.
 Personal injury attorneys need to be skilled trial lawyers.
-The more practice you have in moot court and trial practice in law school the better prepared you will be for the real world practice.
+The more practice you have in moot court and trial practice in law school the better prepared you will be for real-world practice.

 It is very helpful for law students to clerk for law firms while attending law school.
-This gives students a chance to experience the legal profession outside of the classroom.
-For students who are unsure of which area of law they want to practice, it may be a good idea to clerk at different law firms and practice areas and get to experience several areas of practice.
+This allows students to experience the legal profession outside of the classroom.
+For students who are unsure of which area of law they want to practice, it may be a good idea to clerk at different law firms and practice areas and experience several areas of practice.